zenodab-bit/GemsZeno/docs/src/tut_npi.md

 This scenario builds on the idea of symptom-triggered household isolation, but adds a twist:
 Household members only go into isolation if they test negative for antibodies.
 The assumption is that people who already have antibodies (i.e., tested seropositive) are less likely to be at risk and therefore exempt from isolation.
 In the standard simulation setup, seropositive individuals are assumed to be immune and cannot be reinfected, which justifies their exclusion from isolation measures.
+We are comparing the results with the previous household isolation scenario.

 **Scenario Summary**: